ALEXDEX376/ADLinux/README.md

-Contains only Linux 6.12.49-lts kernel and Busybox 1.37.0 Any help would be appreciated here - https://www.reddit.com/r/Operatingsystems/comments/1nrnowk/adlinux_created_it_in_school_holidays/
+Contains only Linux 6.12.49-lts kernel and Busybox 1.37.0 Any help would be appreciated here - https://www.reddit.com/r/Operatingsystems/comments/1nrnowk/adlinux_created_it_in_school_holidays/ iso also available on sourceforge - https://sourceforge.net/projects/adlinux/

-Made with love by an indian kid name Advik took 3 days to learn how to do it
+Made with love by an indian kid named Advik took 3 days to learn how to do it